swape/js-book/docs/chapter2/set.md

 // Set { 9, 1, 2, 4, 5 }
 ```

-With delete method we can delete elements and it returns true or false based on if that value existed in our set.
+With delete method we can delete elements, and it returns true or false based on if that value existed in our set.

 ## has()